 So, yes, there are some success stories.
 There are guys making 31% and guys who are constantly booked.
-However, I tend to think that such success stories are more rare for a couple reasons.
+However, I tend to think that such success stories are rarer for a couple of reasons.
 One, there is a lot of supply on Airbnb.
 Secondly, Airbnb seems to service certain destinations more than others.
 As a result of both of these factors, there is a lot of competition in the Airbnb market that drives down prices and decreases yield potential.

 Go to unsaturated locations

 That doesn’t necessarily mean that Airbnb isn’t a good option.
 It just means that you should be more strategic about your location choice when choosing to purchase a property to rent on Airbnb.

 My number one recommendation is to look at markets where the vacation rental and hotel market just isn’t up to snuff.
 Target cities where the inventory isn’t as good.

 To be honest, I’m not a fan of staying in Airbnb’s all the time.
 One of the reasons for that is that some places just don’t have a great selection.
 You could convince me to stay at an Airbnb in Berlin, Vancouver or Washington DC because there are people in those locations who are part of a chic, modern, — perhaps even nomadic — mindset, and they have the Airbnb set up perfectly.